-Note: The average of the six measured F dimensions cannot be less than 11.48 m.
+Note: The average of the six measured F dimensions cannot be less than 11.48m and not more than 11.54m.
 Buoy colours as follows:

 Entry and Exit gate: Red Skier Buoys: Red Boat Guide Buoys: Yellow.

 Boat path alignment (pre-gates) of colours contrasting to the skier and boat gate buoys (green recommended).